 The WCIRB (Workers’ Compensation Insurance Rating Bureau of California) is a rating organization licensed by the California Department of Insurance and designated as the Insurance Commissioner’s statistical agent in accordance with California Insurance Code.
 The WCIRB develops advisory pure premium rates, and the rules and regulations in the California Workers’ Compensation Uniform Statistical Reporting Plan (USRP).
 The Plan is approved by the Insurance Commissioner of the State of California according to California Insurance Code.
 The classification system classifies the overall business of an employer in the state of California.

 The WCIRB audits employers’ records on a selected basis to ensure that payroll, losses and classifications are accurately reported.
 Even with oversight from the WCIRB, many misclassifications occur.
-My experience shows that the vast majority of classification errors are related to Standard Exceptions employees, miscellaneous employees of a multiple enterprise, the use of additional classifications for a Single Enterprise and contractors.

 Whether you are a contractor or any other business, you should prepare for the audit.
 Provide the items requested by the auditor and ensure that a person knowledgeable of the business operations and employees’ duties is available to answer questions.